HL7/davinci-alerts/source/pages/index.md

 <!-- end TOC -->

+The communication of relevant notifications to support the real-time exchange of information that impacts patient care and value based or risk based services.
 Providers (members of a care team) and Payers may need to be alerted when activities occur that impact a patients care.
 This may be as traditional as admission to or discharge from a care setting (ED, Hospital, etc.) but may also include changes in treatment (e.g. medications) or patient status (new diagnosis).
 This information will improve care management and care coordination as well as act as the trigger for quality programs and other patient focused activities (e.g. risk adjustment).
 It would allow actors participating in the patient's healthcare to take actions and intervene earlier to assure the patient is better cared for and can also result in reduced costs.

-The HL7 Da Vinci Project has recognized the need to provide a FHIR based standard for adoption by both providers and payers for the communication of relevant notifications to support the real-time exchange of information that impacts patient care and value based or risk based services.
-It is anticipated that the burden of communicating the notifation is also reduced by using FHIR.
+The [2019 CMS 45 CFR Part 156 NPRM] focuses on hospitalization notifications due to significant issues that can occur if a patient is not followed appropriately after acute care.
+The HL7 Da Vinci Project has responded to this need by supporting the effort to provide a FHIR based standard for adoption by both providers and payers.
+It is anticipated that the burden of communicating the notification is also reduced by using FHIR.
 This Guide defines a FHIR messaging based paradigm and framework to establish consistently adoptable and reproducible methods to exchange notifications.
 This framework is demonstrated using the patient admission and discharge event use case to generate unsolicited notifications to the care team.

 ## How to read this Guide